• Skip to primary navigation

 For example, try mushroom and truffle macarons with a chilled glass of wine from the Jura.
 Alternatively serve spicy curry macarons with a Gin and Tonic.
 This adds a bit of heat and sparkle to any party.

-Serve them with a bowl of soup or on top of a bright and cheerful salad – or even a risotto!
+They're not just great with drinks.
+Serve them with a bowl of soup or on top of a bright and cheerful roast beet salad - or even a risotto!
 The surprise element is taken to the next level and adds a touch of gourmet fun to the table.

 What Flavour is a Purple Macaron?